 Worshippers of Vehumet will quickly be able to recover their magical energy upon killing beings.
 As they gain favour, they will also gain enhancements to their destructive spells — first assistance in casting such spells and then increased range for conjurations.
 Vehumet will offer followers the knowledge of increasingly powerful destructive spells as they gain piety.

-Vehumet likes it when you kill living beings, you kill the undead, you kill demons and you kill holy beings.
+Vehumet likes it when you kill living beings, you destroy the undead, you kill demons, you kill holy beings and you destroy nonliving beings.

 - Forgetting them.
 Piety slowly falls over time (about 1 every 340 turns), and you are excommunicated if it falls to 0.